Kevin D. Zumwalt

 Tracy started his fire service career as a volunteer with the Fulton Fire Department in 1990.
 In 1993 he started working full-time with Fulton.
 Tracy started several public education program when he was with Fulton Fire Department.
 Tracy received the "Excellence in Education Award" from Fulton Public Schools for his dedication in providing education programs within the school district.
 Tracy is now a firefighter with Columbia Fire Department.

-Administrative and Office Support Team
+Office Support Team

 Office Support Assistant